wp-plugins/flyzoo/readme.txt

 ####Features####

+* Ready in 5 minutes
+* FAST, Facebook-like message delivery with confirmation!
-* Live Chat with Real-time Analitycs & Insights (New!)
+* User list with realtime Analitycs & Insights for Administrators [New!]
-* Public and Private Group Chatrooms
-* Customizable Online, offline, welcome and login messages
+* Customizable online, offline, welcome and login messages
+* Floating windows with auto re-load while browsing the site
 * Social Comments with Live Streaming
 * Realtime Notifications
-* Chats can be moved around the screen and are automatically re-opened while browsing the site!
 * Gamification with Points, Badge and Rewards to boost engagement and Referral
 * User Profiles
-* Administration Dashboard
+* Advanced Administration Dashboard
 * ...and much more!

 Step by step instructions can be found here